Ganon's Castle Walkthrough

 Ice block in Ocarina of Time

-Upon entering the next room, a timer will start, and you must solve the puzzle and exit the room within 2 minutes.
-Move the ice blocks to create a platform to proceed.
+Upon entering the room, a timer starts, and you must solve the puzzle and exit within 2 minutes.
+Move the ice blocks to create a platform and proceed.

 Push the Block at the Back into the Hole First